VentGrey/pbdq/README.md

 consider my own use cases.
 I'm open to patches that follow the Python zen:
 _Special cases are not special enough to break the rules_.

+> [!IMPORTANT]\
+> If this library causes any bugs for you please report them here as an issue.
+> **DO NOT OPEN** pbdq bugs or support requests in the official PocketBase
+> repository.

-## Features 🌟
+## Features 🌟 ...sort of.

 - Portable between JS environments thanks to JSR
 - In sync with latest PocketBase JS-SDK verion
 - Deno + Oak first
-- No complex type-gymnastics.
+- No complex type-gymnastics!
 - (WIP) Fully docummented and tested in production.
 - Tested with:
   - [ ] Bun